galdomedia/session_protector/README.md

 DESCRIPTION
 -----------

+**WARNING:** this only makes a little bit harder to hijack user session, our solution basically have nothing to do with session security!!

 Logout user if HTTP_USER_AGENT and IP differs from the one saved in session.
 This make it harder to successfully use session hijacking tools like [firesheep](http://codebutler.com/firesheep).

 Also, usage of `browser_fingerprint.js` allows usage of pseudo-unique fingerprint of users browser details.
-Both combined makes much harder (a least for script kiddies using firesheep for evil purposes) to hijack session (yeah, right).
+Both combined makes much harder (at least for script kiddies using firesheep for evil purposes) to hijack session (yeah, right).

 REQUIREMENTS
 ------------